 To facilitate the loan transfer, our system automatically generates a transfer price, which equals the sum of outstanding principal amount and accumulated return.
 Upon a successful transfer, the transferor will be charged a transfer service fee at a rate of 3% of the transfer price.
 In 2017 and 2018, the total transfer service fee we charged was approximately RMB0.7 million and RMB1.5 million, respectively.
 Investors may withdraw the offers to transfer at any time before such offers are accepted by transferees.
-Once an offer to transfer is accepted by a transferee, our system will automatically instruct the custodian bank to debit the transferee's account of the amount of the transfer price and credit the transferred loan at the same time.
-If the transfer fails to be completed within 48 hours after a loan is posted, the post will be automatically all of the loans listed on our secondary market was successfully transferred within one day in 2017 and 2018.
+Once an offer to transfer is accepted by a transferee, our system will automatically instruct the custodian bank to debit the transferee's account of the amount of the transfer price and credit the transferor's account for the transfer price minus the transfer service fees, which will be paid to us, and the transferee will become the creditor of the transferred loan at the same time.
+If the transfer fails to be completed within 48 hours after a loan is posted, the post will be automatically taken off our secondary loan market and investors may elect to transfer again at any time.
+Although a successful transfer is not guaranteed, substantially all of the loans listed on our secondary market was successfully transferred within one day in 2017 and 2018.
 In 2018, more than 99.9% of the loans was successfully transferred on the first attempt during such periods.
 In 2017 and 2018, the total investment volume on our secondary loan market was RMB14.9 billion and RMB24.0 billion (US\$3.5 billion), respectively, equals to approximately 97.2% and 101.2% of our loan origination volume, which does not include the investment volume on our secondary loan market, in the respective periods.